IronRiders/Constitution/Club Constitution.md

   * Maintain and contribute to the documentation and history, stored on the website and github.
   * Coordinate development and use of software solutions for competition scouting, such as apps and/or other types of computerized data analysis
   * Work with communications lead to maintain functionality of the website, as opposed to content management.
-  * Design strategy to win the Innovation In Control Systems Award, through doing cool things and talking about them to the judges.
+  * Work with Strategy to win the Innovation In Control Systems Award, through doing cool things and talking about them to the judges.
 * CAD Specialist
   * Develop CAD/Design curriculum
   * Teach curriculum
+  * Work with Strategy Department to draft the Design Platform
+  * Review Design Platform presented by Strategy Lead, propose changes in needed, and freeze by signing.
   * Provide hardware with list of specific parts used in the design
   * Design robot (with bumpers included) working hand-in-hand with strategy
   * Ensure the other departments have access to the design of the robot